Sport in Albania: Albanian Basketball League

 After some years where BC Partizani Tirana did not participate in the FIBA European Champions Cup, they returned in the 1978–79 FIBA European Champions Cup, competing for the first time in the quarterfinals.
 In Group E they faced KK Bosna Royal, BC Brno and AEL Limassol B.C. as their opponents.
 In the first match they had to face at home BC Brno, Partizani beating them comfortably with 100–79.
 In the next match they faced KK Bosna Royal away in Sarajevo.
 Partizani lost the match with 64–99.
 In the third match they faced AEL Limassol at home.
 They beat them easily with 151–58 at the process being its highest win in this competition.
 In the fourth Quarterfinal's group match Partizani Tirana faced BC Brno away.
 It was the most important match for Partizani in its Basketball club history.
 As they still had the chance to qualify for the semifinals.
-Partizani couldn't hold on to the result, as they did in the first half (41-46) as they lost the match in the end with 104–83 and also their "chances" to qualify for the semifinals.
+Partizani could not hold on to the result, as they did in the first half (41–46) as they lost the match in the end with 104–83 and also their "chances" to qualify for the semifinals.

 In the following 1979–80 FIBA European Champions Cup season B.C.
 Partizani Tirana faced in the Quarterfinal Groupstage in group E KK Partizan Belgrade, Budapesti Honvéd SE and Al Ittihad Aleppo respectively.
 BC Partizani Tirana would show a strong display.
 Winning four matches alone three at Home.
 Defeating Budapesti Honvéd SE at home with 91-85 then KK Partizan Belgrade with 101-98 and Al Ittihad Aleppo at home with a result of 105–93.
 To finish second in this Group, missing out close on the semifinals at the end.
 Partizani was among the best twelve clubs of Europe.